daviddias99/sentiment-analysis-in-tweets/README.md

 For more details on the project see the ```src/``` folder.

 This project was developed for the IART (Artificial Intelligence) class at FEUP.
-It was a group with [Manuel Coutinho](https://github.com/ManelCoutinho) and [Luís Cunha](https://github.com/luispcunha).
+It was a group project with [Manuel Coutinho](https://github.com/ManelCoutinho) and [Luís Cunha](https://github.com/luispcunha).

 **Grade:** 19/20